mapikit/meta-system-docs/docs/api-docs/configuring/addons-config.md

 sidebar_position: 4
 ---

-# Protocols
+# Addons

-In the root of the system configuration file, there is this `"protocols"` property.
-This refers to an array of protocols, which are used to create a connection between your BOps and Schemas and everything else in the outside world.
+In the root of the system configuration file, there is the `"addons"` property.
+This refers to a list of MSYS extensions that can be used to all sorts of things, from having a healthcheck HTTP endpoint for your system, to adding behavior to Schemas.

-For Meta-System, all protocols are external, which means that they are a library that is downloaded during system setup.
-For example, we have [`http-json-meta-protocol`](https://www.npmjs.com/package/http-json-meta-protocol) and [`cronjob-protocol`](https://www.npmjs.com/package/cronjob-protocol).
-By referring to their names in your configuration, you are telling Meta-System to download them and execute them for you, with their own configuration.
+For Meta-System, all addons are external, which means that they are a library that is imported during system setup.

-## Protocol Kinds
-There are two kinds of protocols.
-- Normal - Used to trigger a Business Operation flow,
-- DB Protocol - Used by schemas to interact with the data

 ## Configuring Each Protocol
-In the `"protocols"` array, each object is a single protocol reference.
+In the `"addons"` array, each object is a single addon to be imported.
 This object accepts these following parameters:

 ### `"protocol"` - String (required)
 This is the name of the protocol to be downloaded.
 It must match what there is on NPM.